preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-published-documents/index.rst

 .. image:: delete-document-613-recycle-bin-options.png

-If you choose to permanently delete a document here, you can change your mind:
+If you choose to permanently delete a document, you get a chance to change your mind:

 .. image:: delete-document-613-recycle-bin-options-delete.png